sistemicorp/p01-upyrpc/README.md

 Don't forget to put something in the return queue before your method ends.

 2) Create a PC side "wrapper" for the new method in `UPYRPC.py:UPYRPC()`.
 Document the API here.
-So as much argument checking here as possible.
+Do as much argument checking here as possible.
 The server should not have to validate arguments, although the code currently does some now.

 3) Update `UPYRPOC_cli.py` to test your new method.